-Living history demonstrations during special events in one of Har-Ber Village's cabins.
-Heirloom vegetables, herbs, flowers and other plants can be seen in the heirloom garden near the cabin and the herb garden near the Café.
+Living history demonstrations take place during special events in one of Har-Ber Village's cabins.
+Heirloom vegetables, herbs, flowers, and other plants can be seen in the heirloom garden near the cabin and the herb garden near the Café.

 Har-Ber Village's Nature Trail is open to the public without museum admission.
 Bring a picnic lunch and enjoy walking the trail during regular museum hours.
-The trail is a pleasant and scenic mile and a half long walk that has several loops that meander through woods along the edge of Har-Ber Village property.
+The trail is a pleasant and scenic nearly two-mile long walk that has several loops meandering through woods along the edge of Har-Ber Village property and overlooking Grand Lake o' the Cherokees..
 You may see deer, birds and other wildlife.
 A wide variety of trees and plants grow along the trail.
-The trail is being expanded to include a walk near the shore of the lake.
+The trail is being upgraded to include wheel-shair accesssible paved portions.
 The trail does have some uneven surfaces and loose gravel in places—please wear appropriate shoes and take care going up and down hills.
-Flooding and a great deal of rain in 2017 has blocked off parts of the trail.
-We are in process of cleaning that up, but you may still walk the trail.
-Also in the works: a grant application was submitted in early 2017 for a remodel and extension of the Trail.
+Also in the works: a grant application was submitted in early 2018 for an extension of the Trail including a dock.
 Stay tuned for details!